Sabres vs Capitals Prediction — AI Finds CAN'T MISS NHL Lines & Props (Mar 30)

 Buffalo vs. Washington Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each team.
+AI algorithm Remi is pouring through tons of stats on each line.
 In fact, anytime the Sabres and Capitals play there’s always several intriguing trends to key in on.
-Not to mention games played at Capital One Arena in Mar rarely follow normal, predictable betting trends.
+Not to mention games played at Capital One Arena in Mar can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: Tage Thompson over 2.5 Shots on Goal.